5 Myths About Quitting Smoking Cold Turkey (CT)

 Though many CT quitters claim that their quit is/was so horrific that they never want to go through it again, there's no solid research demonstrating that past withdrawal experiences influence current quit-success, or that a bad past experience keeps one quit.
 What we often find instead is increased resistance to the idea of quitting because of past difficulties, and higher rates of slips and relapses during intense detoxes.

 Myth #5.
 Most smokers quit Cold Turkey.

 This one is not a myth.
-CT is still the most widely-used method, largely because it’s the easiest, and free.
-But most CT smokers will also relapse during any individual quit.
+Though quit-aids are about 20% more commonly used now than a decade ago, CT is still the most widely-used method, largely because it’s the easiest, and free.
+But most CT smokers will also relapse during the first weeks of any individual quit.
 This is why smokers are increasingly turning to quit-aids first, or after trying and failing with CT.

 All that being said, cold turkey quitting may still best the way for you to quit.
 If you're a middle-aged man or post-menopausal woman, have successfully quit smoking before without medicinal intervention, and/or aren't being treated for depression or a bi-polar condition, your odds of quitting CT are better than average.
 If you're pregnant or breastfeeding, weigh less than 120 lbs., or smoke less than half a pack a day, you probably should quit smoking CT.
 In any event, a CT quitter is wise to beef up their support network--which increases the chances of any quit succeeding.

 But if you know, or fear, that severe withdrawal will negatively impact your life, or haven't been able to get through the withdrawal process unaided in the past, don't worry.
 There are more effective treatment methods available to you!

 Good luck, visit QuitNet for help, and KTQ.